This post may contain affiliate links. Please read our disclosure policy.

 What to Serve with Meatloaf?

-This classic meatloaf with tomato glaze is a great addition to Sunday roasts, Thanksgiving, and Christmas tables instead of or alongside roast chicken/turkey and all your favorite sides like:
+This classic meatloaf with tomato glaze is a fantastic addition to your Sunday roasts and fits perfectly into Thanksgiving dinner ideas and Christmas dinner ideas , either as an alternative to or alongside roast chicken or turkey and all your favorite sides, like:

-You can also use leftovers within sandwiches and wraps, crumbled in pasta/spaghetti sauce, with a breakfast hash, in tacos, chili, shepherd’s pie, stuffed peppers, a grilled cheese, etc. The list goes on and on.
+You can also use leftovers within sandwiches and wraps, crumbled in roasted tomato sauce, with a breakfast hash, in tacos, chili, shepherd’s pie, stuffed peppers, a grilled cheese, etc. The list goes on and on.

 Can You Freeze Meatloaf?

-Leftovers will store in the refrigerator for 1-2 days.
-After that, it’s best to freeze it.
+Leftovers can be stored in the refrigerator for 1-2 days.
+After that, it’s best to freeze them.

 There are two ways of freezing meatloaf.
 Either as leftovers or freezing before baking, as a simple make-ahead meal you can pull out to bake when ready.